juri-sinitson/angular-monorepo/README.md

 Why?

-To avoid the exposing by such sensitive data like tokes, passwords, etc. by versioning and publishing to a repo.
+To avoid the exposing of such sensitive data like tokes, passwords, etc. by versioning and publishing to a repo.

 So instead of the sensitive value you will find the placeholder "YOUR-SENSITIVE-VALUE-HERE"